Barrie McKay: Nottingham Forest

 McKay signed a four-year contract with Nottingham Forest on 5 July 2017 for a reported fee of £500,000, linking up with Warburton once again.
 He was assigned squad number 10.
 On his début on 4 August 2017, he scored the only goal of the game against Millwall.

 Swansea City

 On 31 July 2018, McKay signed a three-year contract with Swansea City, having moved from Nottingham Forest for an undisclosed fee.

 On 31 January 2020, McKay joined Fleetwood Town on loan until the end of the 2019–20 season.
 He returned to Fleetwood in September 2020, again on loan.

 McKay was confirmed to be leaving the Welsh club at the end of the 2020–21 season.

 Hearts

 On 7 September 2021 McKay signed with Hearts on a two-year deal.

+He departed the club at the end of the 2024–25 season.

+Livingston

+On 13 February 2026, McKay signed for Livingston on a deal until the end of the 2025–26 season.

+He left Livi in May 2026 following the expiration of his contract.

 International career

 McKay was a youth international, representing the Scotland national team at under-18, under-19 and under-21 levels.

 McKay received his first call-up to the senior Scotland squad in May 2016, along with Rangers teammate Lee Wallace, for friendlies against Italy and France and made his Scotland debut as an 84th-minute substitute during a 3–0 defeat to the latter on 4 June 2016.

 Six years later, he received his second call-up for the UEFA Nations League match against Ukraine after Scott McTominay was suspended for picking up a booking against the Republic of Ireland.